Download a PDF version of the 2025 Program guide

-The Australian Evaluation Society’s (AES’s) Group Mentoring Program is part of the AES suite of offerings to support members and improve evaluation methodology, outcomes, and usage.
-The program was developed in response to a high level of demand for evaluation mentorship identified in the 2019–2022 strategic planning membership survey.
+The Australian Evaluation Society’s (AES’s) peer-group mentoring program is part of the AES suite of offerings to support members and improve evaluation methodology, outcomes, and usage.
+The program was developed in response to a high level of demand for evaluation mentorship identified in the 2019-22 strategic planning membership survey.

-The AES Group Mentoring Program was piloted from January to June 2021, and operated for a second time from May to November 2022.
-The pilot and the second iteration of the program were both evaluated, and the program was found to be worthwhile for mentors and mentees.
+The AES Group Mentoring Program was piloted from January to June 2021 and operated for a second time from May to November 2022.
+In response to evaluation findings from the pilot and first year, the program’s next iteration was extended to run from mid-2023 to mid-2024.
+The pilot and the second iteration of the program were both evaluated, but the 2023-24 program was not evaluated as it was thought unlikely that significant changes would be found.
+The pilot and 2022 evaluations found the program was worthwhile for mentors and mentees.
 Mentees reported an increase in their confidence and appreciation for the field of evaluation, while mentors reported satisfaction in supporting emerging evaluators, and enjoyment of expanding their own thinking through guiding groups of mentees.
-The evaluation reports can be accessed in the Resources section.

 Program overview

-The AES Group Mentoring Program is an online mentoring program, in which seasoned evaluators guide a small group of emerging and mid-career evaluators through their professional journey.
+The AES peer-group mentoring program is an online mentoring program, in which seasoned evaluators guide a small group of emerging and mid-career evaluators through their professional journey.
 Participants benefit from the expertise and leadership of the mentors and from the mentee peer support, where mentees with diverse experiences can learn from other mentees in pursuit of a common learning goal and develop their support network in the evaluation field.

 The AES Group Mentoring Program operates in three phases: